Orlando Pedestrian Accident Lawyers

 - Dress in light colors.

 - Wear reflective clothing during dawn/dusk and night hours.

 Call Burnetti, P.A.
 If You've Been Injured in an Orlando Pedestrian Accident

-Orlando is the most dangerous city in the United States for pedestrians, and unfortunately, accidents do happen in the City Beautiful.
-If you have incurred injuries due to a negligent motorist, a personal injury attorneymay be able to file a claim against the negligent party responsible for your injuries.
-Orlando pedestrian accident lawyersat Burnetti, P.A. help clients file claims, and fight for maximum compensation.
+Orlando is the most dangerous city in the United States for pedestrians, and unfortunately, accidents do happen.
+If you have suffered injuries due to a negligent motorist, a personal injury attorney may be able to file a claim against the negligent party responsible for your injuries.
+Our Orlando pedestrian accident lawyers at Burnetti, P.A. help clients file claims, and fight for maximum compensation.
 For more information, call 1-888-BURNETTI.

 A Proven Record of Results

 We have recovered millions of dollars for our clients, including many multi-million-dollar verdicts and settlements.

 We treat all of our clients like family, requiring regular calls to clients in an effort to promote the best possible client experience.

 Decades of Unwavering Service